xerbalind/dodona.nvim/README.md

 - DodonaInitActivities : create all exercise files in current dir.
 Navigation to the right serie is done with telescope.
 - DodonaDownload: download all linked files from exercise description (url needed as first line).
 - DodonaGo: go to exercise page (url needed as first line).
+- DodonaSetToken: set your token to a new value.